ejuayang-rrc/bed-assignment-2-routes-http/README.md

     > npm install jest ts-jest @types/jest supertest @types/supertest --save-dev
     > ```

-4. Once set up, to run the system you can do `npm run start` which will host the project in localhost under the port 3000.
+4. Once set up, to run the system you can do `npm run start` which will host the project in localhost on port 3000.

 ### API Request Examples